IBM-Cloud/alert-notification-helloworld/README.md

   $ cf push AlertNotificationSampleApp
   ```

-7. Bind the Alert Notification service to the app.
+7. Bind the Alert Notification service to the app, where `<instance_name>` is the name of your Alert Notification service instance.
   ```
-  $ cf bind-service AlertNotificationSampleApp alertnotification
+  $ cf bind-service AlertNotificationSampleApp <instance_name>
   ```

 ## Run the app locally